ArthIJani/Sentimental-Analysis/README.md

-Here is the README.md file in markdown format:

 # Sentiment Analysis Web App

 A simple and modern sentiment analysis web app built with **Django** and styled using **Tailwind CSS**.
 Users can sign up, log in, and analyze text for sentiment.
 The app features a frosted glass effect for a sleek, modern interface.